17th Annual 100,000 Vertical Foot Challenge

 Scheduled for Monday, March 9, 2020.
 Field to be limited to 45 participants and spots will be filled on a first-come, first-serve basis.
 Please read and see registration info below for more details.

 Held annually on a Monday in March, the Wildcat Mountain 100,000 Vertical Foot Challenge is a non-race event offering the chance for a limited capacity field of participants the opportunity to ski or ride 100,000 vertical feet in a single day.
 Total funds raised from the previous 16 years of the event have reached OVER $1 million directly benefiting Make-A-Wish ® New Hampshire and their endeavors.
 The event is unique to Wildcat Mountain coupling the accessibility of the Wildcat Express high-speed, summit lift and the ski area’s greater than 2,000 vertical feet.

 This is a charity event that supports Make-A-Wish New Hampshire and challenges skiers/riders to log a total of 48 runs (maximum 50) on the Lynx Trail to achieve 100,000 vertical feet over the course of the day, non-stop.
 Participants are required to raise a minimum of $300 for Make-A-Wish New Hampshire.
 Donated prizes from event sponsors will be awarded for the top fundraisers and additional prizes will be won in a bib draw raffle.
 Refreshments and snacks will be provided to help keep challengers going throughout the day.

 Since 1986, Make-A-Wish New Hampshire has enriched the lives of children with life-threatening medical conditions through granting the heartfelt wish of each qualifying child.
-This year the chapter is celebrating 31 years of bringing wishes to life.
 The organization's mission reflects the life-changing impact that a Make-A-Wish experience has on children, families, referral sources, volunteers, donors, sponsors and entire communities.
 For more information, please visit Make-A-Wish New Hampshire .

 Event Rules and Regulations